 Kirsten Stewart: Hot young actress in & out of movie projects

 July 25: Alex Pettyfer and Kristen Stewart in Cali?
-(Image: Alex Pettyfer tattoos in Beastly.)
 We all knew that Kristen Stewart will be starring as the antiheroine in the Michael Diliberti-written, off-beat actioner Cali.
-Now we’ve just learned that Magic Mike‘s young stripper / dancer Alex Pettyfer will likely play Stewart’s partner in the film to be directed by Nick Cassavetes (Unhook the Stars / The Notebook / Alpha Dog).
+Now we’ve just learned that Magic Mike‘s young stripper / dancer Alex Pettyfer will likely play Stewart’s partner in the film to be directed by Nick Cassavetes (The Notebook / Alpha Dog).

-According to Variety, Pettyfer, also known for Beastly and I Am Number Four, is “in final negotiations” to co-star in Cali.
+According to Variety, Pettyfer, also known for Beastly (one of last year’s box office underperformer) and I Am Number Four (another one of last year’s underperformers), is supposed to be “in final negotiations” to co-star in Cali.
 The film’s title, I should note, refers not to the Colombian city, but to the U.S. state of California.
 The story revolves around a young San Fernando Valley couple (Kristen Stewart and Alex Pettyfer) who sell a fake snuff film.
 They flee town, but years later must return to rescue Stewart’s younger sister.

 For those who don’t know: The San Fernando Valley lies north of the Los Angeles basin; it’s also a haven for porn films of various persuasions, much to the horror of puritans everywhere (and to the – quiet – delight of cash-strapped Los Angeles tax collectors).